Criminal Justice, B.A. (Abington)

 4-7 of the 45 credits for General Education are included in the Requirements for the Major.
 This includes: 0-3 credits of GH courses; 4 credits of GQ courses.

-3 of the 24 credits for General Education are included in the Requirements for the Major, General Education, or Electives and 0-12 credits are included in Electives if foreign language proficiency is demonstrated by examination.
+3 of the 24 credits for General Education are included in the Requirements for the Major, General Education, or Electives and 0-12 credits are included in Electives if world language proficiency is demonstrated by examination.

 Requirements for the Major